Pijuli/GnomePowerTracker/README.md

 GNOME PowerTracker is a simple application that helps users monitor their power consumption and battery usage on GNOME-based systems.
 It provides real-time visualizations to help users make informed decisions about their power usage.

 This extension has no dependencies and is designed to be lightweight and easy to use.
+You can find this extension on the GNOME extensions website [here](https://extensions.gnome.org/extension/7341/power-tracker/)

 Whislist
 ==================